Guna1498/CogniDocAI/docs/client-brief.md

 ## The problem

-Every Driftwood analyst spends roughly **half of every week** doing source-document intake — opening SEC filings, scanning for the sections they care about (risk factors, MD&A, business segments), copy-pasting passages, comparing year-over-year.
+Every Ironridge analyst spends roughly **half of every week** doing source-document intake — opening SEC filings, scanning for the sections they care about (risk factors, MD&A, business segments), copy-pasting passages, comparing year-over-year.
 Only after that intake work can they produce any original analysis.

 The intake work is: